Dennis Eichhorn: Writer

 Eichhorn was a contributing writer to The Argonaut, the University of Idaho's student newspaper, while a student there in 1968.
 (He also edited an underground comic book during that time, The Moscow Duck Review, writing one of the stories which was rendered by Reilly Clark.)
 While living in San Francisco in 1977, his interview with the band Crime was published in New York City's Punk magazine, his first national exposure.
 Soon afterwards, Eichhorn was briefly a stringer for Jim Wilde, a writer for Time magazine, and then worked as a research assistant for writer Bill Cardoso.

 Moving to Seattle in the late 1970s, Eichorn became a writer and later entertainment editor for the weekly Seattle Sun newspaper, from 1980 until its demise in 1982.
-He then became a writer and senior editor at The Rocket, a monthly entertainment tabloid, from 1982 until 1991.
+He then became a writer and senior editor at The Rocket, a monthly music magazine, from 1982 until 1991.
 At The Rocket, Eichhorn met a number of Seattle-area and northwestern cartoonists and illustrators who eventually became contributors to his autobiographical series Real Stuff and Real Smut.

 While at The Rocket, Eichhorn was contacted by Gerry Turman, owner of Turman Publishing, a company which published literature and teachers' aids for use in remedial reading classes.
 Turman offered him a position as staff writer, which he eventually turned into a lucrative side business from 1983 until 1994, writing hundreds of articles for Stars magazine and 18 biographical books about celebrities and professional athletes.

 From 1988–1990, Eichhorn was publisher and editor of the Northwest EXTRA!, a "lurid, pulp tabloid" zine which ran for 15 issues.
 (A 16th issue was published in 2001.)

+From 1991-1993, Eichhorn was regular contributor to Seattle's Hype Magazine, a largely forgotten underground fanzine about Seattle Grunge and Punk Rock.
+He wrote a monthly comic, which he had illustrated by others.
+He signed up many significant artists, including most of the Fantagraphics legends.
+For Hype he also once solicited an original poem from Charles Bukowski, which was printed, but has since been lost.

 In 1994, Eichhorn became editorial director for Loompanics Unlimited, a mail-order libertarian publishing and book distribution company in Port Townsend, Washington, a position which he held for four years.
 Eichhorn was responsible for the publication of 65 books during this time, wrote dozens of articles and hundreds of book synopses for Loompanics' publications and catalogs, and oversaw contractual agreements with writers, as well as movie rights and foreign translations.